raphael-cch/latex-tree/README.md

 ```
 \input{relative-or-absolute-file-path}
 ```
-in the root file.
+in the main root file.
-You could also specify the root file by using the "TeX Magic Comment"
+You could also specify the main root file by using the "TeX Magic Comment"
 ```
 % !TEX root = ../main.tex
 ```
-on the first line of each subfile included by the main root file (see the [documentation for the `latex` package](https://github.com/thomasjo/atom-latex/wiki/Overridding-Build-Settings) for more details).
+at the beginning of **each subfile** included by the main root file (see the [documentation for the `latex` package](https://github.com/thomasjo/atom-latex/wiki/Overridding-Build-Settings) for more details).

 ## Settings